notifysoftware/stripecord/failed_payments_message/README.md

-# StripeCord
+# StripeCord - Message Cardholder on Failed Payment

-Easily receive Stripe events in a Discord channel.
+Cardholder will receive a direct message and get notified when it happens.

 ### Prerequisites